Sokol space suit: Sokol-KV2

 The Sokol-KV2, the current version of the suit, was first used on the Soyuz T-2 mission, launched on June 5, 1980.

-The main improvement was the replacement of the rubber pressure layer of the Sokol-K with rubberised polycaprolactam to save weight.
+The main improvement was the replacement of the rubber pressure layer of the Sokol-K with rubberized polycaprolactam to save weight.
 The visor was modified and enlarged to give the wearer a better field of view.
-Laces in the outer canvas layer were replaced with zippers to make the suit quicker to don and the pressure relief valve was moved from the left abdomen to the centre of the chest so either hand could be used to alter the suit's pressure setting.
+Laces in the outer canvas layer were replaced with zippers to make the suit quicker to don and the pressure relief valve was moved from the left abdomen to the center of the chest so either hand could be used to alter the suit's pressure setting.
 The improved arms, legs, and gloves of the Sokol-KV were retained although the liquid cooled undergarment of the KM and KV was discarded.